gmoe/vim-eslint-syntax/README.md

 ```

 If you want more hints on how to integrate other linters or how this setup
 works, check out [my config][].
-Note that this plugin does not automically set
+Note that this plugin does not automatically
-the file type of the buffer so it can play nicely with other future linter
+set the file type of the buffer so it can play nicely with other future linter
 highlighters.
 You'll have to set it manually similar to the snippet above (`let
 &filetype = linterBuffType`) or set it with an [autocommand][] like below: